Are you interested in teaching yoga to kids, but don’t know where to start?

-Have you tried a few times and it went ok but not great?
+Have you tried teaching kids yoga a few times and it went ok but not great?

 Finished your teacher training for adults but really you just want to hang with kids?

-Have a kiddo at home who could really benefit from the calm-down practices of yoga?
+Do you have a child at home who could really benefit from the calm-down practices of yoga?

-I have some tips and tricks just for you!
-Getting started with teaching yoga to kids is simpler than you think, but there are some important tips to remember:
+Getting started with teaching yoga to kids is simpler than you think, but there are some important tips to remember.

 Establish Ground Rules (or Mat Rules)